 NEMO’s lineup features some of the lightest backpacking tents available.
-They’ve developed insanely thin 10D fabric which still manages to be durable thanks to their exclusive nylon ripstop blends.
+They’ve developed insanely thin 10D fabric, which is still durable thanks to their exclusive nylon ripstop blends.

 In this way, they consistently strive to raise the bar in the tent-manufacturing industry.

-But as always, a brand this massively impressive carries an equally massive cost.
+But as always, a massively impressive brand carries an equally massive cost.

 A NEMO tent will definitely put a dent in your pocket.
 Consider the pricey but wildly popular Dagger.
-Clearly, this is a worthwhile investment if you need to have the best of the best.
+This is a worthwhile investment if you need to have the best of the best.

 This niche but quickly popular brand was formed 16 years ago when ZPack’s founder was fed up with the lack of durable and ultralight tents available for his Appalachian Trail thru-hike.

 And they’re pretty serious about the “specialty” part.
-Unlike other ultralight brands on our list, ZPacks doesn’t produce heavier or car camping tents at all.
+Unlike other ultralight brands on our list, ZPacks doesn’t produce heavier or car camping tents.

 This makes them a dream come true for thru-hikers and anyone looking to maximize mileage by minimizing weight.

 Not to mention, they cost a pretty penny.
-So choose ZPacks if you’re a minimalist thru-hiker willing to pay in order to make that extra mile.
+So choose ZPacks if you’re a minimalist thru-hiker willing to pay in order to go that extra mile.

 Speaking of cash, did we mention that these tents are quite affordable?

 That said, this is not the brand for ultralight models.
-Sure, there’s a few 1-2P options that range from 1-3lbs.
+Sure, a few 1-2P options range from 1-3 lbs.
 But those options are somewhat limited.

 Marmot has been developing cutting-edge outdoor apparel for 40 years.
-While this is what they’re primarily known for, they’ve managed to build a sterling reputation as tent makers.
+While they’re primarily known for this, they’ve managed to build a sterling reputation as tent makers.

-This reputation is earned for good reason.
-Marmot consistently delivers high-quality, reliable tents while doing so at a reasonable price.
+This reputation is earned for a good reason.
+Marmot consistently delivers high-quality, reliable tents at a reasonable price.

-But for everyone else, these tents are a stellar mix of performance and friendly price.
+But these tents are a stellar mix of performance and friendly price for everyone else.

 And for those who take camping to the extreme, Marmot offers a line of mountaineering, 4-season tents.

-At this level, the price tags start to feel about as steep as the big-brands.
-But for the quality and durability you’re getting, this is to be expected.
+At this level, the price tags are about as steep as the big brands.
+But this is to be expected for the quality and durability you’re getting.

 The North Face is more than just a maker of cool-looking ski jackets.
 While they’re most known for their apparel lineup, they also have a small range of tents.

-These tents range in size from 3P to 8P, and are mostly geared towards mountaineers.
+These tents range from 3P to 8P, mostly geared toward mountaineers.

-They’re pretty serious about this point: The North Face tents are frequently spotted at the Mount Everest base camp!
+They’re pretty serious about this: The North Face tents are frequently spotted at the Mount Everest base camp!

 Of course, you don’t have to be scaling Everest to use one of these tents.
-You could simply be on the lookout for a tough 4-season tent for winter camping.
+You could be looking for a tough 4-season tent for winter camping.